 - Research the Company

-A quick internet search of the company and product may tip you off to any hidden terms or other deceptive practices associated with the offer.
+A quick internet search of the company and product may tip you off to any hidden terms or unfair practices associated with the offer.

 - Mark your Calendar

-Keep track of any promotional time period so that you can make sure to cancel your subscription before it ends.
+Keep track of any trial time periods so that you can make sure to cancel your subscription before it ends.

 - Monitor your Credit/Debit Card Statements

 Regularly review your credit and debit card statements to make sure that you are not charged for anything you did not order.

 If you have been wrongly charged for a free trial offer, first try working it out with the company.
 If that doesn’t work, call your credit card company to dispute the charge and ask that they reverse it.

 For more information on protecting yourself against “free” trial offer scams, see the FTC’s page titled, “Free Trial Offers?”.